Peliha-ip/End-Colonialism/README.md

 - End gate fortress
 - End islet
 - End lake
+- Territory beacon
+- Colony supply crates
+- End town
+- End fossils

 Food:
 - Raw enderfish
 - Cooked enderfish
 - Raw dodo
 - Cooked dodo
+- Montreal melon slice

 Features:
 - Endermites can weave end cocoons and then pupate into endermoths.
 - Endercats can be tamed with chorus fruits or enderfish.
 Unlike normal cats, they are immune to projectiles, and when a player falls in the void, instead of dying, you teleport right next to it.
+- Smelting voidwood logs can create endcoal while also having endcoal as a common fuel ore in the end.
+- Beetroot on a stick can be used to steer the glidling.
+- End towns are settlements made from ancient humanoids long ago, comparable to villagers.
+They are so used to the end that they adapted to it, like picture villagers who look like endermen.
+- Endermites turn into end cocoons instead of despawning.

+Advancements:
+- Wakey, Wakey (Hatch a dodo egg)
+- Mega Tear Jerker (Hatch a Kauaʻi ʻōʻō egg)
+- Silky Road (Have an endermite turn into an egg cocoon)
+- Pretty Butterfly (Have an egg cocoon pupate into an endermoth)
+- Are Endermen Cats or Endercats Endermen?
+(Tame an endercat)
+- Who Said Black Cats Brought Bad Luck?
+(Have a tamed endercat teleport you back when you fall in the void)
+- No Need For Independence (Enter an end town)
+- Je Me Souviens (Harvest Montreal melons)